Last Updated: July 13, 2021

 – 25% of the attacks occurred in New York and California.
 These two states also made 19.6% of all ecommerce purchases.

-– In a billing fraud, scammers use a victim’s stolen address to purchase the goods.
-The North Central region experienced a 50% increase in this type of attacks.
+– In billing fraud, scammers use a victim’s stolen address to purchase the goods.
+The North Central region experienced a 50% increase in this type of attack.

 – 18% of billing fraud cases took place in Delaware, Oregon, Washington D.C., Florida and Georgia.